djbpitt/plot/bezier/README.md

 ### 9. Initial and final Bézier curves are different

 Because the endpoints of the spline do not have handles, the initial and final Bézier curves have only one control point.
 Berkers plots them as cubic Bézier curves by repurposing the endpoint (knot) as the missing control point, while Embry plots them as quadratic Bézier curves, which only have one control point by design.
+A quadratic Bézier path step is described with `QX1,Y1 X,Y`, where `X1,Y1` are the coordinators of the single control point and `X,Y` are the coordinates of the ending point.
+As with cubic Bézier curves, the starting point is automatically the ending point of the immediately preceding preceding path instruction.

 In the image below the Berkers (fully cubic) implementation is in thin semi-transparent red and the one that Embry (using quadratic curves at the beginning and end of the spline) is in thin semi-transparent green.
 The difference in appearance is very slight, and you will have to zoom in on the image to see it clearly.

 ![9](images/sample-09.svg)